Transocean Air Lines Flight 942

 Transocean Air Lines Flight 942 was a military charter flight operated by Transocean Air Lines.
-Military personnel commonly used Transocean planes for needed travel.
-The flight was charted to transfer military personnel for a rotation from New Mexico to Guam.
-No weather problems were predicted although multiple weather systems were spotted in California.

-At 12:11 p.m. on March 20, 1953, the flight departed from Roswell, New Mexico, to Oakland, California.
-The flight was normal at first, but disappeared from radar at 6:36 p.m.
-That same time, the airplane, a Douglas DC-4, crashed in a barley field on Oakland, California, killing all 35 people on board.
-Rescue services attempted to transport the victims to hospitals but failed due to poor road conditions in the area.
-Numerous lawsuits were created due to the crash.
+Soldiers commonly used Transocean aircraft for needed travel as they had a contract with the United States Department of Defense (DoD).
+The flight was chartered to transfer military personnel for a rotation from New Mexico to Guam.
+No weather problems were predicted, yet multiple weather systems were spotted in California.
+At 12:11 MST on March 20, 1953, the flight departed from Roswell, New Mexico, to Oakland, California.
+The flight was normal at first, but disappeared from radar at 18:36 PST.
+Two minutes later, the aircraft, a Douglas DC-4, crashed in a barley field in Oakland, California, killing all 35 occupants.